nayr31/TTRPG-Stuff/20 🌟 GM Campaigns/🐌 Slugblaster/Rule Reference/Take Slams.md

 > 1–3 *Disaster strikes!* Something [[What a GM Does#^97352d|really bad happens]].
 Mark doom.

 ## Doom
-^743c4d
+^doom

 Doom represents the scars and debts of this insane hobby.
 The bridges you’ve burned, the lies you’ve told, the dimensional horrors you can’t unsee, the hearing loss from that time with the matter-collapser.
 The things that follow you into adulthood.
-- Disaster and certain downtime beats can give you doom.
+- Disaster and certain downtime [[beats]] can give you doom.
 Write it on your sheet.
 Be descriptive.
-- Doom can also be cleared with certain beats, or by going on a run specifically for that purpose.
+- Doom can also be cleared with certain [[beats]], or by going on a run specifically for that purpose.
 - Your doom helps determine your [[Epilogue|epilogue]].

 ## Fractures

 Once you’re an adult you’ll get along with everyone and never be sad, but until then you have to deal with drama.
-The fame, adrenaline, and relentless tentacles of slugblasting can strain friendships and tear apart even the tightest crews.
+The [[fame]], adrenaline, and relentless tentacles of slugblasting can strain friendships and tear apart even the tightest crews.
-- Certain downtime beats and challenges can cause the crew to take or clear fractures.
+- Certain downtime [[beats]] and challenges can cause the crew to take or clear fractures.
 Write them on the crew sheet, in a fracture box.
 Be descriptive.
 - If your crew takes a fracture when all fracture boxes are full, you break up.
 Everyone marks 1 doom and one or more PCs must leave the crew.
 - Reconciliation requires a significant sacrifice, such as one member clearing some legacy or marking doom.